 - One cannot sue someone in the UK specifically for breaching the Convention.
 One would base one’s claim on a British law such as the Equality Act 2010 and, so far as this law is ambiguous or uncertain, argue that the Convention influences how the UK law should be interpreted.

-- The influence of the Convention has been noticeable in EU law (eg social model of disability) which binds the UK courts, and in the European Convention on Human Rights (reasonable adjustments, personal autonomy) which is also important for UK courts.
+- The influence of the Convention has been noticeable in EU law (eg social model of disability) which is still important in UK courts after Brexit, and in the European Convention on Human Rights (reasonable adjustments, personal autonomy) which is also relevant for UK courts.

 - The Convention can also be useful in campaigning for change.
 For example voluntary organisations and individuals can get involved in the monitoring process, such as through writing a ‘shadow report’.